 professional ice sculpting display

-free "Nutcracker" dance performances from the Pennsylvania Academy of Ballet at 1pm, 2pm, and 3pm
+free "Nutcracker" dance performances from the Pennsylvania Academy of Ballet

 - hot toddies from local establishments

-- outdoor dance performances
+- outdoor dance and musical performances

 hot chocolate in souvenir mugs